tradingstrategy-ai/docs/source/glossary.rst

     Survivorship bias

-        IIn :term:`quantitative finance`, Survivorship bias refers to the tendency to focus on assets, strategies, or systems that have survived or performed well over a certain period, while ignoring those that have underperformed or ceased to exist.
+        In :term:`quantitative finance`, Survivorship bias refers to the tendency to focus on assets, strategies, or systems that have survived or performed well over a certain period, while ignoring those that have underperformed or ceased to exist.
 This can lead to an overestimation of the performance or reliability of a trading strategy, as the analysis does not take into account the entire population of assets or strategies.

         Survivorship bias can be mitigated by incorporating a more comprehensive dataset that includes both successful and unsuccessful assets or strategies, and by carefully considering the potential impact of survivorship bias on performance evaluations.